 - First, read the paperwork carefully.

 - Second, be sure to follow the letter and spirit of the order by not contacting the petitioner either directly or indirectly.
-No contact means no contact of any kind.
+No contact means no contact of any kind, even through a third party.

-- Finally, educate yourself about your rights and how this process works before your return hearing on the petition in Tampa or Plant City in Hillsborough County, St. Petersburg in Pinellas County or New Port Richey or Dade City in Pasco County, Florida.
+- Finally, educate yourself about your rights and how this process works before your return hearing on the petition.

 Injunctions for Protection - A Serious Remedy